Integrating Network and Attack Graphs for Service-Centric Impact Analysis: Case Study

 In our initial analysis, we set all network link weights to $w_n=1.0$ denoting a $100\%$ probability that a communication or an attack will succeed at the network level.
 This is effectively the same as only considering the attack graph without there being any defense mechanisms present in the network preventing the attack.
 This is done to get an understanding of how the different cumulative metrics behave without, yet, taking the network into account.

-In Figure~\ref{fig:init_node_wise}, we present the node-wise impact $C_{NODE}$ for all affected services (nodes).
-Here, it is clearly seen that the expected impacts of the vulnerabilities that affect node 2 sum up to be the biggest concern in the attack graph.
-This is not surprising, since the service in node 2 has the biggest attack surface, i.e., the most attack vectors provide a foothold to the node and thus the probability of successfully attacking this node is expected to be high.
-The second explaining factor is that the service in node 2 has the largest overall number of attack vectors, so there is a possibility of a higher impact to begin with even if we take into account that it has the least exploitable attack vectors $E3$, $E4$, and $E20$ as seen in Tables~\ref{tab:grouping_attack_states} and \ref{tab:vulnerabilities}.
-The $C_{NODE}$ values of the rest of the nodes seem to be consistent with this reasoning, as nodes 1, 3, and 7 have the next highest number of affecting attack vectors and the next largest attack surfaces, which is indicated by their high $C_{NODE}$ values, whereas $C_{NODE}(6)$ and $C_{NODE}(8)$ are significantly lower.
-The low $C_{NODE}(4)$ value, although more attack vectors affect node 4 than node 8, can be explained by the fact that the attack vector $E2$ does not have an impact.
+In Fig.~\ref{fig:init_node_wise}, we present the node-wise cumulative impact $C_{NODE}$ for all affected services (nodes), expressed as a fraction of the total, $\sum_{n} C_{NODE}(n)$.
+Here, it is clearly seen that the expected impacts of the vulnerabilities that affect node~2 sum up to be the biggest concern in the attack graph.
+This is not surprising, since the service in node 2 has the biggest attack surface, i.e., it has the most vulnerabilities providing a foothold to the node and thus the probability of successfully attacking this node is expected to be high.
+The second explaining factor is that the service in node 2 has the largest overall number of vulnerabilities, so there is a possibility of a higher impact to begin with even if we take into account that it has the least exploitable vulnerabilities $E3$, $E4$, and $E20$ as seen in Tables~\ref{tab:grouping_attack_states} and~\ref{tab:vulnerabilities}.
+The $C_{NODE}$ values of the rest of the nodes are broadly consistent with this reasoning, as nodes 1, 3, and 7 have the next highest number of affecting vulnerabilities and the next largest attack surfaces, which is indicated by their high $C_{NODE}$ values, whereas $C_{NODE}(6)$ and $C_{NODE}(8)$ are significantly lower.
+The low $C_{NODE}(4)$ value, although more vulnerabilities affect node~4 than node 8, can be explained by the fact that the vulnerability $E2$ does not have an impact.